-Combining technologies and ideas to provide new value and contribute to a society where all people can live safely and with peace of mind
+Combining technologies and ideas to provide new value and contribute to a society where all people can live safely and

 Food is essential to human life.
 Together with our business partners, while observing the entire food value chain, we will provide solutions that deliver food safety and security to each region of the world, anytime, anywhere, and to anyone, forever.